AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 *) The existence of a singularity inside a

-black hole is discussed in §4.2, section " External and internal view of gravitational closet " and in the passage " What is inside
+black hole is discussed in §4.2, section "External and internal view of gravitational collapse" and in the passage "What is inside

-black holes? " At the end of §4.2.
+black holes?" at the end of §4.2.
 Properties of

 singularities are analyzed in §3.7 "Spatio-temporal

-§3.8" Hawking's and Penrose's theorems on singularities ".
+"Hawking's and Penrose's theorems on singularities".

 However, singularity is something absurd that physics can hardly come to terms